sunyue1380/QuickDAO4/docs/en/config/log.md

 # Log

 QuickDAO used slf4j as log facade framework.
-You can choose logback,log4j and so on as log implement.
+You can choose logback,log4j or other log implements.

 > SQL statement will be printed in ``DEBUG`` level.